[Reiwa Latest Edition] Impact of PHP Versions and How to Check Them

 export PATH=$PATH:[installation path]

-For example, if the installation path of PHP is /usr/local/bin , it will look like this:
+For example, if the PHP installation path is /usr/local/bin , it would look like this.

-This installation path is the path to the directory (location) where PHP is installed that you found earlier.
+This installation path is the path to the directory (location) where PHP was installed, which we discovered earlier.

 export PATH=$PATH:/usr/local/bin